zendframework/zend-expressive-authentication/docs/book/auth-adapter.md

 interface AuthenticationInterface
 {
     /**
-     * Authenticate the PSR-7 request and return a valid user
+     * Authenticate the PSR-7 request and return a valid user,
      * or null if not authenticated
      *
      * @param ServerRequestInterface $request